CBD and Perimenopause Depression

-- Anandamide is our "bliss" molecule which occurs naturally in the brain.
+- Anandamide is our "bliss" molecule that occurs naturally in the brain.

 - FAAH eats up anandamide

-- Too much FAAH can mean depression, anxiety, and pain (see woman who cant feel depression)
+- Too much FAAH can mean depression, anxiety, and pain (see a woman who can't feel depression)

 - Estradiol reduces FAAH (which boosts Anandamide).